Belgium: Bruges mayor stabbed by known associate | DW | 21.06.2020

 Read more: Belgium: King Leopold II statue removed in Antwerp after anti-racism protests

-Bruges is a city located near the coasts in western Belgium and has a population of 120,000.
+Bruges is located near the coast in western Belgium and has a population of 120,000.
 The city is known for its medieval history and is one of the country's most popular tourist destinations.

 jcg/mm (AFP, dpa)